The Tragic Wounding of Ontario’s Mining Industry

-But they didn’t show the ever-supplicating, mistreated and neglected Mr. Malouf the courtesy of a face-to-face meeting, something they knew he had been in effect pleading to have for years.
+But they didn’t show the ever-supplicating, mistreated and neglected Mr. Malouf the kindness and courtesy of a face-to-face meeting, something they knew he had been in effect pleading to have for years.

 Mr. Malouf first only heard of their objections by way of a phone call from ENDM.
 As sworn to by Patrick Barnes, the Ministry affiant: